📞 +91 98181 67102 | ✉️ alok@skmehta.co.in

 Mapping a section is one thing — interpreting it correctly for your facts, structuring your affairs under the new Act, and handling ongoing notices under the old Act requires experienced judgment.
 Consultation charges on request.

-Disclaimer: This tool is provided for general reference only and is based on the CBDT Section-to-Clause correspondence released with the Income-tax Act, 2025.
+Disclaimer: This tool is provided for general reference only.
+Every mapping was re-verified in July 2026 against the section-correspondence table in the ICAI Bare Law publication of the Income-tax Act, 2025 (as enacted), read with the CBDT Section-to-Clause correspondence.
 It is not an official publication.
 The corresponding new section numbers, headings and change notes reflect our professional interpretation of publicly available material as on the date of last update.
 For any specific tax position, notice, assessment, appeal or transaction, please consult a qualified Chartered Accountant.
 CA Alok Kumar and S.K.
 Mehta & Co. accept no liability for any loss arising from reliance on this tool.
 The mapping will be updated as the CBDT issues further clarifications, circulars or notifications.